opconty/keras_std_plus_plus/readme.md

 # STD++: A Semantic-based Arbitrarily-Oriented Scene Text Detector

-This repository is the official implementation of `A Semantic-based Arbitrarily-Oriented Scene Text Detector`(named STD++ as it is the improved version of [STD](https://github.com/opconty/keras_std)).due to lack of computing resources and time, we only tested STD++ on icdar2017rctw dataset, and we hope to perform more experiments on benchmark datasets, such as IC15,IC17,COCO-Text,MSRA-TD500,mtwi and so on.
+This repository is the official implementation of `A Semantic-based Arbitrarily-Oriented Scene Text Detector`(named STD++ as it is the improved version of [STD](https://github.com/opconty/keras_std)).due to lack of computing resources and time, we tested STD++ on MTWI2018 dataset, and we hope to perform more experiments on any other benchmark datasets, such as IC15,IC17,COCO-Text,MSRA-TD500 and so on.

 ![bigpic](./examples/biiiig.png)

+*images come from icdar2017rctw*

 ## Introduction